 If you are in a genuine relationship with an Australian citizen or PR or eligible NZ citizen and you are not eligible to make a valid application for a Partner visa onshore, the Minister may grant you a substituted Subclass 600 visa to allow you to apply for a Partner visa.

 If the Minister decided to intervene and grant you a visa, a statement will be presented to both Houses of the Parliament giving details of the request and the reason why the Minister exercised his public interest power.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help understand ministerial intervention under sections 351, 417 and 501J or click here to learn more about other visas.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help understand ministerial intervention under sections 351, 417 and 501J or click here to learn more about other visas.

 041 222 4020 or WeChat: AUDvisa